 Much has changed since the introduction of the Transition: A Positive Start to School initiative in 2009.
-The Early Childhood Education and Care (ECEC) and schools sectors have undergone significant reform, particularly with the introduction of the National Quality Framework, the Victorian Early Years Learning and Development Framework (VEYLDF), and most recently, the Education State Reforms and the Victorian Curriculum F-10 for schools.
+The Early Childhood Education and Care (ECEC) and schools sectors have undergone significant reform, particularly with the introduction of the National Quality Framework, the Victorian Early Years Learning and Development Framework (VEYLDF), and the Victorian Curriculum F-10 for schools.

 Many ECEC services, Outside School Hours Care (OSHC) services and schools have developed innovative approaches to support effective transitions and have embedded a number of the ‘promising practices’ that were identified through earlier transition research.
 Additionally, a considerable amount of research, evaluation and consultation has afforded even greater insight into what works well in supporting effective transitions, and why.

 - reflects new research, findings from recent consultations and evaluations, and other transition projects undertaken (i.e. reciprocal visits).

 - provides up-to-date, evidence-based information and advice for schools and early childhood education and care services on: